TRADITIONFeel the Spirit of the Fishermen from Ages Past

 rest while connecting with nature”

 Daniel reflects, “I felt my heart embraced by this experience.
 Okinawa is like a magnetic field.
 It’s difficult to put into words.
 It’s the sense of gratitude to the seas, to nature, animals and all life forms.
 It’s also the heart of the island people that have embraced and treasured the traditions passed on from their ancestors.
 While travelling around the island, I’ve come across various festivals that are held according to the lunar calendar.
 I’ve often been invited by the locals to join their celebrations.
 Of course, approaching the people and culture with respect goes without saying.
-The generosity of the people of the island is something that’s very special, and is really what makes Okinawa very attractive.
 The generosity of the people of the island is something very special, and is really what makes Okinawa such a unique place.”

 Take a ride on a Sabani to experience a unique maritime culture and feel the history and tradition that links the past to the future of Okinawa.